Rpm2002/Javascript-Series/README.md

 # Javascript-Series
-This a a repo in which I will be learning Javascript
+This is a repo in which I will be learning Javascript